Skip to content

 File.claude/commands/update-claude-md.md

-When to useAt session end, or after encountering a repeated mistake
+When to useAt session end, after encountering a repeated mistake, or to promote stable learnings from .claude/learnings/ into CLAUDE.md

 /setup